e-tidemo/workplace-survey/README.md

 The survey ends with some reassurance that this is only the beginning of the improvement of work environment and that they will work more with this in meetings and they will also be presented some of the results from the survey.
 This is a reassurance for the user to try and prevent that they get frustrated by the results being password protected or by how short and basic the survey is.

-For the employer, who is also a user, the collected data is presented in a clear way that shows percentages of negative answers since the unhappiness about the work environment is what the employer is interested in.
+For the employer, who is also a user of sorts, the collected data is presented in a clear way that shows percentages of negative answers since the unhappiness about the work environment is what the employer is interested in.
 The data that shows percentages of negative answers about each area of the work environment is presented in a sorted list from the highest percentage of negative answers to the lowest.
 The decision to show each area, and not just the one with the highest percentage as the most urgent area to work with, was made so that the employer/admin staff can see the nuances and decide for themselves what area is most urgent.
 This is because statistics cannot replace the human factor when it comes to questions like work environment.

 ## Technical Design